I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Welles used extreme low-angle shots to portray the characters’ magnitudes and downfalls.

 While millions of people claimed this was a perfect piece of art, I hated black and white movies.
 They seemed so monotonous and atavistic, and were completely unappealing to a young mind, raised in the world of CGI.
 And Welles’s world was different back in the day as well.
-He worked in theater for so long and was just starting his career as a film amateur.
-That was his key to success: if you do not know what the conventions are in a new discipline, you might as well break them and create something new.
-To illustrate, Welles used such low angles that the movie set designers had to build ceilings because such low-angle shots would literally break the fifth wall.
+He worked in theater for so long and was just starting his career as a film novice.
+That was his key to success: if you do not know of the conventions in a new discipline, you might as well break them and create something new.
+To illustrate, Welles used such low angles that the movie set designers had to build ceilings because such low-angle shots would literally break the fourth wall.
 And some extreme shots required Welles to literally crouch into a hole in the ground, acting like a soldier in the trenches, doing everything he could to make that perfect shot.

 German expressionist influence: extreme angles and distortions.